-The Sony PlayStation Vue was announced last March as a service that would allow subscribers to stream many cable networks over the internet without requiring a cable TV subscription.
-Due to the service originally costing around $50 per month, having limited release, and requiring the need of a Sony PlayStation 3 or 4, I haven’t really seen it as a viable cord cutting solution.
+The Sony PlayStation Vue was launched in March 2015 as a service that would allow subscribers to stream many cable networks over the internet without requiring a cable TV subscription.

 PlayStation Vue Devices

 Many assume watching Vue requires a PlayStation.
 This is not the case.
 PlayStation Vue is supported by the following devices:

 - Apple TV® (4th gen running tvOS 10.0 and up)

 - Android TV (Android OS 4.4 and up)

 - iOS devices (iPad Mini 1st Gen or later, iPad 2 or later running iOS 8.0, iPhone 5 or later, iPod Touch 4th Gen or later)

 - Android (Android phones and tablets running Android OS version 4.4 or higher)